ssgould/inchworm_embedded/README.md

-# Smart Scaffolding Robot Controller
+# Smart Scaffolding Inchworm Embedded System

-This repo is for the robot controllers as well as includes a simulation using Matplotlib to view the robot
+This repo is for the control of the robots motors on the joint and grippers.
+The control is done through PID and the encoders placed on each joint.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will allow you to run this system on a robot like the inchworm.

-### Prerequisites
+### Prerequisites (libraries needed)

 What things you need to install the software and how to install them